Measurement of a spin-1 system: Results

-\subsection{Spin 1/2 or $\Hat{S}^2=1$}
+\subsection{Spin 1/2 or $\hat{S}^2=1$}

-We remark that, for a spin 1/2, or, more generally, for an operator satisfying $\Hat{S}^2=1$, the following identities hold: $C_w=1$, $D_w=A_w$, $E_w=1$.
-Then, as expected, Eqs.~\eqref{eq:main} and \eqref{eq:main0} reduce to the expressions for a spin 1/2, as reported for instance in Refs.~\cite{DiLorenzo2012a,Kofman2012}.
+We remark that, for a spin 1/2, or, more generally, for an operator satisfying $\hat{S}^2=1$, the following identities hold: $C_{w}=1$, $D_{w}=A_{w}$, $E_{w}=1$.
+Then, as expected, \eqref{eq:main} and \eqref{eq:main0} reduce to the expressions for a spin 1/2, as reported for instance in Refs.~\cite{DiLorenzo2012a,Kofman2012}.
+Furthermore, any operator $\hat{X}$ having only two distinct eigenvalues $x_1$ and $x_2$ can be reduced to this case by means of the transformation $\hat{X} =(x_1-x_2)\hat{S}/2+(x_1+x_2)/2$.